ubports/autopilot/docs/tutorial/advanced_autopilot.rst

 To zoom back out, pinch vertically 100 pixels back towards the center point: ::

     >>> gestures.pinch([center_x, center_y], [0, 100], [0, 0])

+.. note:: The multi-touch :meth:`~autopilot.gestures.pinch` method is intended for use on a touch enabled device.
+However, if run on a desktop environment it will behave as if the mouse select button is pressed whilst moving the mouse pointer.
+For example to select some text in a document.

 .. _tut-picking-backends: